schmunk42/yii2-giiant/docs/40-testing-giiant.md

 In `tests/` resides a `docker-compose.yml` file, which contains an full-featured `phundament/app` stack, with pre-installed a *Codeception* test-framework on the `appcli`-container.
 There are suites for CLI, unit, function and acceptance testing right - ready to use, right out of the box.

-In addition the the above, the `init` script starts a MariaDB (MySQL) Docker image with a huge dataset (all MySQL sample databases) for testing.

-> Note: You may need to run `init.sh` twice due to setup timeout on the very first run of the `xdb` container.

 The stack also contains *Selenium* containers for acceptance testing with screenshots - *Firefox* or *Chrome*.

 The tests run Sakila CRUD generation as CLI-tests and then use a browser-based acceptance test to access the freshly created crud.